 What is the 1099-K threshold for the 2022 tax year?

-In the calendar year 2022, third-party settlement organizations that issue the 1099-K tax form must only submit reports for transactions where the total payments to small business owners are greater than $20,000 and there are more than 200 of them.
+For the 2022 calendar year, third-party settlement organizations, including Venmo, issuing the 1099-K tax form are required to submit reports only for transactions where the total payments made to small business owners exceed $20,000 and the number of such transactions surpasses 200.